Aaron98990/ways-of-the-game/tactical-impact.md

 > Law 12.3 Direct Free Kick

 Generally, referees require that all four considerations to be required for DOGSO to be met but it is not a requirement.

-Stopping a Promising Attack is not defned in the Laws of the Game but generally commiting a foul with the main purpose to stop a player from advancing would qualify.

 ## Disciplinary Action